What is CAPM?

 But if that company were to have a beta of 2.0, it would expect a return of 20% assuming the market had gone up by 10%.

-The common source of criticism related to CAPM is beta, as many view it as a flawed measure of risk.
+The common source of criticism is most often related to beta, as many criticize it as a flawed measure of risk.

-Our third input, the equity risk premium, measures the incremental risk (or excess return) of investing in equities over risk-free securities.
+Our third input, the equity risk premium, or “market risk premium”, measures the incremental risk (or excess return) of investing in equities over risk-free securities.

 Since investing in risky assets such as equities comes with additional risk (i.e. potential for loss of capital), the equity risk premium serves as additional compensation for investors to have an incentive to take on the risk.